IDCI-Consulting/HelloWorldBundle/templates/contents/blog/en/step-bundle-introduction.md

 ## Introduction to IDCIStepBundle

 ## Introduction

-Further to a customer need, we asked ourself how to answer to the problematic of a conversational worflow's creation.
+Further to a customer need, we asked ourself how to answer to the problematic of an interactive worflow's creation.
-We wanted to realize easily some interactives processes with an internet user and trigger differents events (send an email, backup on database, call to a web service) according to users actions (transition of a step to an other).
+We wanted to realize easily some navigables processes with an internet user and trigger differents events (send an email, backup on database, call to a web service) according to users actions (transition of a step to an other).
 The evolution of processes complexity was an important point, whole of the workflow needed to be configurable (and not hardcode).

 We have tested some existing bundles, which seems to answer to our customer problematic, but these did not convinced us.
 At the bottom of the page, we have added a table comparative of these differents bundles.

 In this way, we have chosen to develop our own bundle.
 In that, we thought this bundle generic and reusable.